No. You can come have a free tour, sit and have a coffee at The Workshop Cafe, take a class, or attend meet-ups and events.

 Absolutely.
 Children under 16yrs must be supervised by an adult while in the shop areas.
 Teens 16+ can join with full membership privileges.

 No, members and non-members may take any classes The Village Workshop has to offer.
-Keep a look out for our kids workshops too.

 Yes, in order to work independently in our shops you are required to take the applicable safety class.

 For many tools, you’ll learn the basic steps for preparing the tool and making basic use of the tool.
 There are some tools that require design files or background knowledge–like the laser cutter, ShopBot, and CNC mill–and in those cases the safety class will not necessarily go into the details of how those files are created, or basic wood or metalworking skills.

 Definitely!
 The Cafe area can accommodate just about any meeting or event.
 Just let us know and we will be happy to host your meeting or event.

 Yes, and we encourage you to.
 Simply call our front desk and make a reservation (248) 667-7157.
 Some machines are popular and have a time limit on the reservation, but there are other machines where having a reservation also makes sense, like the CNC router where it takes a while to set up a job.
 A reservation takes the time pressure off and lets other members know the machine will be in use.
 In addition we encourage you to call before your visit to make sure the machine is not already being reserved by another member or a class.